xdongh/xdongh.github.io/content/publication/https-doi-org-10-1029-2018-gl-080907/index.md

   skill of the MEP method make it an attractive approach for environments with diverse strategies of water flux control.
 tags:
-- evapotranspiration
+- Evapotranspiration
-- maximum entropy production
+- Maximum entropy production
 - Amazon rainforest
-- water stress
+- Water stress
-- remote sensing
+- Remote sensing
+featured: true
 links:
 - name: URL
   url: https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2018GL080907
+# Featured image
+# To use, add an image named `featured.jpg/png` to your page's folder.
+image:
+  caption: ''
+  focal_point: ""
+  preview_only: false

 ---

+Evapotranspiration is the exchange of water vapor between land and the atmosphere, and it is hard to measure and model.
+This study shows promise for its estimation over large, vegetated landscapes using [Maximum Entropy Production](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=3sIwzkgAAAAJ&citation_for_view=3sIwzkgAAAAJ:ufrVoPGSRksC) theory.